 A few days later, the police find Joy to the delight of her parents.
 Keller visits her and impatiently starts asking her questions, much to the chagrin of Joy’s parents.
 Joy tells Keller, “you were there.”
 Upon hearing this labored statement, Keller realizes that Alex’s house might be the crime scene.
 He rushes there to confront Alex’s aunt, a seemingly harmless lady with vile intentions.

 The lady confesses to her crime, stating that the kidnappings were a way to delegitimize the presence of God.
 Her “War on God” serves as a personification of the evil that lurks within humankind.
-She reveals that she had been a devout Christian herself, but her belief shattered when she lost her son to cancer.
+She reveals that she had been a devout Christian herself, but her belief was shattered when she lost her son to cancer.
 Her acts of crime were a way to avenge God’s nonexistence to the needy.
 This is a narrative break brought by inducing a nihilist – an allegory of the great evil.

 The confrontation between Keller and Holly Jones draws a parallel with the conflict of God’s man against the evil of Satan.
 Keller’s messianic figure faces his true adversity disguised in a garb of innocence.
 Keller is drugged, shot in his leg, and is forced to crawl into a dark basement.
 Keller gets trapped with the knowledge of Anna’s abductor but without her in his sight.
 Loki’s suspicion of Keller increases as he sees through his instability and noncooperation with the police.
 He sneaks into Keller’s old house, where Alex is incarcerated.

 On searching thoroughly, he finds Alex and rescues him.
 He goes to Alex’s house to inform his aunt about his finding.
 On reaching the house, Loki sees the same maze pattern in a photograph and realizes that Holly Jones has been the culprit all along.
 Loki catches Holly injecting a concoction in Anna’s body and thus ensues a confrontation.
-A bullet from Holly Jones’ gun grazes Loki on his head, who in retaliation fatally shoots her down.
+A bullet from Holly Jones’ gun grazes Loki on his head, who, in retaliation, fatally shoots her down.
 He manages to rescue Anna in a frantic attempt shot in a scurried tone to signify Loki’s inner chaos.

 Loki’s attentiveness or rather an obsession with the maze proves to be the saving moment.
 The position of this leitmotif is arranged in such a way that its appearance signals a nodal point of the narrative.
 Much like in Stanley Kubrick’s ‘The Shining’ (1980), the maze represents a mirror to the film’s inner dimensions of anxiety and dread.
 By solving the puzzle, Loki treads the path to salvation.
 It is interesting to see how the pragmatist (Loki) is accorded this chance, whereas an ardent believer in God (Keller), despite reaching the conclusion, is unable to fulfill his duty.